m7351gn/tools/README.md

 # tools
- Various tools for geospatial modelling
+ Various tools for geospatial modelling and general academic work

 ## A list of web tools